-Polish MEP backed by 'spam' emails in Nazi-jibe row
+Polish Nazi-jibe MEP 'spams' EU inboxes

-MEPs and Brussels-based journalists have been inundated by emailed letters of support for Polish MEP Ryszard Czarnecki following calls for his dismissal over a Nazi-era slur against a fellow MEP.
+MEPs and Brussels-based journalists have been "spammed" by letters of support for Polish MEP Ryszard Czarnecki following calls for his dismissal.

-"It is obvious to everyone that these actions are a form of new sanctions against Poland," one letter, signed under the name Beata Perchal and sent from a Polish news portal called Virtualna Polska, said on Tuesday (16 January).
+"It is obvious to everyone that these actions are a form of new sanctions against Poland," one letter, signed under the name Beata Perchal and emailed from a Polish news portal called Virtualna Polska, said on Tuesday (16 January).

 Thank you for reading EUobserver!